 There are numerous rumors that Apple is working on a self-driving car.
-Internally known by the code name "Project Titan," the project is said to have started in 2014/2015.
-Now the Volkswagen boss has commented on the topic.
+Internally known by the codename "Project Titan," the project is said to have started in 2014/2015.
+Now the Volkswagen CEO has commented on the topic.

 Speculation surrounding the Apple Car reached a new high in January.
 While some believe that the Apple Car threatens the automotive market, others are quite relaxed about the whole thing.
-Reuters Now reported, Volkswagen Group CEO Herbert Diess said he was "not afraid" of an Apple Car and that Apple would not be able to revolutionize the $2 trillion automotive industry overnight.
+Reuters As reported recently, Volkswagen Group CEO Herbert Diess stated that he is "not afraid" of an Apple Car and that Apple will not be able to revolutionize the $2 trillion automotive industry overnight.
 In typical Apple fashion, Cupertino has not yet confirmed that it is working on a self-driving car.
 But Diess believes the rumors and reports are true.
-Apple has expertise in battery technology, software and design and could easily use all of its skills in these areas for a car - said the VW boss.
+Apple has expertise in battery technology, software, and design and could easily apply all of its skills in these areas to a car, according to the VW boss.

 iPhone: “Today Apple will reinvent the phone”

 Similar statements can be traced back to 2006, a year before the launch of the iPhone, when the CEO of Palm, then one of the leading smartphone manufacturers, declared that Apple "wouldn't just get it done," referring to smartphones.
-In the years that followed, however, the iPhone would conquer the market, eventually leading to $65 billion in sales in a single quarter.
-Volkswagen, based in Germany, is one of the largest automakers in Europe and worldwide, giving the company considerable dominance in the industry.
+However, in the following years, the iPhone would take over the market, eventually leading to $65 billion in sales in a single quarter.
+Volkswagen, based in Germany, is one of the largest automakers in Europe and worldwide, giving it significant dominance in the industry.

 When will the Apple Car be introduced?

-Diess said he was not worried that Apple's entry into the market would disrupt Volkswagen's dominance.
-He said that despite Apple's expertise in all the technologies needed for a car, his company was "not afraid" and that Apple "would not be able to shake up" the market overnight.
-Several sources have given different timeframes for the Apple Car's launch.
-However, the majority believe that the Apple Car could appear in 2027/2028.
-However, there are statements that 2024 is also conceivable.
-So the rumor mill is likely to be with us for a very long time to come.
+Diess stated that he is not concerned that Apple's market entry could disrupt Volkswagen's dominance.
+He said that despite Apple's expertise in all the technologies required for a car, his company is "not afraid" and that Apple "will not be able" to disrupt the market overnight.
+Several sources have given different timelines for the Apple Car's market launch.
+However, the majority believe the Apple Car could appear in 2027/2028.
+However, there are statements that suggest 2024 is also conceivable.
+Therefore, the rumor mill is likely to be with us for a very long time.
 (Photo by PavelVinnik / Bigstockphoto)